Skip to Content

 Menu

-Inhaling or ingesting asbestos fibers can cause various asbestos cancers.
-The fibers can embed in tissues and organ linings.
-Over time, this can cause inflammation, mutation and cancer.
+Asbestos is a dangerous mineral that can cause various cancers.
+When someone inhales or ingests it, the fibers can embed in tissues and organ linings.
+Over time, this can cause cancer.
 Asbestos-related cancers include mesothelioma, lung cancer, ovarian cancer and laryngeal cancer.

 01. How Asbestos Causes Cancer